Pantavisor-based devices are quite robust when it comes to device updates.

 In Pantavisor terms an update is called a revision.
 A revision is always an increasing sequence, thus if the current revision is say 10 the next revision would be 11.

-Each revision can be identified from it’s revision number but if more descriptive identifier is required then while posting a revision we can use the
+Revisions are identified from its revision number.
+If a more descriptive identifier is required then while you can use the

---message (-m) parameter of pvr binary to put in commit messages which also appear in the Pantahub page and device can be easily identified.
+--message (-m) parameter of pvr to add a commit messages during the commit.
+This will also appear in the Pantacor Hub UI and is easily identified on the device.

 Whenever a new revision is available pantavisor, by default, will try to download the first such available revision.
 If more than one such revisions are pending they’ll all be tried in the order they are posted.

 Thus for example,if revisions 10,11,12 are availale for a device then device will try to update the device in the same order.

 Configuring update retries